alexedev/admin-meteor/README.md

 ============
 `$ meteor add buduguru:admin`

-This package is forked from `yogiben:admin`
+This package is forked from `yogiben:admin` and not recommended to use in production, at least for now.

 Differences are: